We gratefully acknowledge our building donors whose contributions made this facility possible:

 - There is an examination room for both shelter and foster animals.
 This is located off of the Receiving lobby, for easy access by Foster parents.[/collapsed]

-- This room allows us to hold Animal Training classes and other community events, including Critter Camp.
-We also rent out the room for various community meetings and birthday parties.
+- This room allows us to hold Animal Training classes and other community events, including summer camp and monthly youth education programs.

 - There is an outside entrance to allow for meetings and functions in this room during times when the shelter is closed.[/collapsed]